H1B Lawyer in Phoenix, AZ

 Our Law Firm is committed to becoming the best Law Firm for Latino, migrant, and Spanish speaking communities in Arizona.

-Need help with an H1B Visa in Phoenix?
-At Ybarra Maldonado Law Group, we take great pride in being the top immigration attorneys in Phoenix.
+Do you need help with getting an H-1B visa in the state of Arizona?
+At Ybarra Maldonado & Alagha Law Group, we take great pride in being the top immigration attorneys in Phoenix, AZ.
 Ray A. Ybarra Maldonado has been instrumental in many civil rights lawsuits and immigration cases over his career.

-Skilled workers in the United States who are working on an H-1B visa know there is a limit to how long they can remain in the country on this visa.
+Every immigrant worker in the United States who is working on an H-1B visa knows that there’s a limit to how long they can remain in the country on this visa.

-The H1-B visa allows noncitizens to work in the United State for up to 6 years.
-After this they have 2 options:
+The H-1B visa allows qualified foreign workers to be employed in the United State for a maximum of six years.
+After this time limit, they have 2 options:

-- go back to the prior home country or
+- Go back to their home country or

-In order to become a permanent resident of the United states, you must transition from an H-1B visa status to a Green Card.
+In order to become a permanent resident of the United States, you must transition from an H-1B visa status to a Green Card status.

-H1B Visas are a sought-after work visa for skilled workers within the United States.
-They allow employers to remain competitive in the global economy and workforce.
-It also allows them to fill positions that cannot otherwise get filled by the U.S. workforce alone.
+H-1B visas are sought-after work permits for skilled workers living in the United States.
+They allow employers to maintain American competitiveness in the global economy and workforce.
+It also allows employers to fill occupations that cannot otherwise get filled by the U.S. workforce alone.

-If you are curious about an H1B Visa, what it means, and what it can do for you, you’ve come to the right place.
+If you’re curious about an H-1B visa, what it means, and what it can do for you, you’ve come to the right place.
 Here, we’ll break down the aspects of this permit and what’s required of you to get one.
-Our Phoenix-based immigration lawyers have years of experience in successfully representing immigration cases.
-We are more than prepared to help you start and complete your H1B Visa application.
+Our Phoenix-based immigration law firm has years of experience in successfully representing immigration cases while prioritizing every attorney-client relationship.
+We are more than prepared to help you start and complete your H-1B visa application.

 What Are H1B Visas?

-H1B Visas are legal permits that allow a foreign national to work within the United States for a certain period of time.
-The visa grants U.S. companies the ability to employ workers in specific skilled labor areas.
-These areas might include:
+H-1B visas are basically work permits that allow a foreign worker to obtain U.S. employment for a certain period of time.
+The visa grants U.S. companies the ability to employ workers in a specialty occupation.
+These occupations might include: